-The Site has a northern slope.
-The surface of the Site is covered with buildings, asphalt, concrete sidewalks, and green areas and landscaping.
-Precipitation (i.e., rain or melting snow) moves to the storm drains in the roadways via overland flow.
-Surface and shallow groundwater flow are likely impacted by various cycles of development and filling, as well as utility lines and foundations.
+Precipitation (i.e., rain or melting snow) moves to the storm drains located along Niagara Street via overland flow.
+Surface water infiltration and shallow groundwater flow are likely impacted by various cycles of development and filling, as well as utility lines and foundations.